Getting Started for Suppliers

 Order Desk is an order management app that can be customized to support the unique workflows your clients have.
 If you are a supplier looking for a way to simplify and consolidate the transition of orders from your clients' stores to your fulfillment service, Order Desk may be your solution.

-With nearly 45 shopping cart integrations available, connect to your clients' stores and pull their orders into Order Desk quickly and seamlessly so you can fulfill their orders.
+With dozens of shopping cart integrations available, connect to your clients' stores and pull their orders into Order Desk quickly and seamlessly so you can fulfill their orders.